-San Pedro has a beautiful small white 18th-century colonial church with a picturesque bell tower.
+We spend the morning visiting San Pedro de Atacama on a walking tour.
+The civic centre is made up of a town square, church and town hall.
 The church is surprisingly long, with rustic vaulting of cactus wood slats and algarrobo beams bound with leather.
 Inside, naïve statues of saints clothed in fine satins stand on the reredos.